Nissan e-NV200 Combi (2014-2022) review

-With the addition of the 40kWh battery, the e-NV200 Combi has a driving range 60% greater than the original model.
-Quoted maximum range is 187 miles and in real-world driving you can easily expect to cover 120 miles without much trouble.
-Of course, cold weather will affect that, but as the Combi is available with an interior pre-heating function, at least you can set the temperature before you set off, saving the battery for driving and maintaining the temperature.
+With the addition of the 40kWh battery in 2018, the e-NV200 Combi's driving range was boosted by 60% over the original model.
+Quoted maximum range is 124 miles, and while cold weather will affect that, the Combi is available with an interior pre-heating function, so at least you can set the temperature before you set off, saving the battery for driving and maintaining the temperature.

 The weight of the batteries contributes to this slow performance, but also settles the ride somewhat compared to a diesel NV200.
 However, the firm suspension is far from comfortable, crashing over bumps in the road.
 Light steering helps around town and the big glass area means visibility is good, but the e-NV200 Combi is definitely more about getting from A to B rather than enjoying the journey.

 The square body of the Nissan means there’s decent room for seven on board, but using all the seats doesn't leave much boot space to speak of – Nissan quotes a figure of 600 litres to the roof in seven-seat mode.
 The five-seater has 1,500 litres of space available (to the roof line).

 The addition of the latest Leaf’s battery pack means the Combi has the everyday range to suit families that do lots of short trips, but it’s still very van-like in most respects.
 While that benefits interior space, it’s not much fun to drive, and you only get the most desirable car-like kit if you go for the top-spec Evalia.
 For a more detailed look at the Nissan e-NV200 Combi, read on for the rest of our in-depth review...